 - 1. Official transcripts from each post-secondary institution attended. - 2.
 Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
-The minimum GMAT score is 500 and must be no more than five years old. - 3.
-Three letters of reference from individuals who know the applicant in a professional capacity. - 4.
-The statement of purpose as required on the application for admission. - 5.
+The minimum GMAT score is 500, must be no more than five years old. - 3.
+Most recent resume or curriculum vitae including contact information for two references (name, title, place of employment, phone number and e-mail address).
 In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL).